- The Washington Times - Friday, November 7, 2025

 Advertisement

 Each candidate pitched a different idea to lower costs.
-For example, Mr. Mamdani proposed free child care and city bus rides by hiking taxes on the rich.
+For example, Mr. Mamdani proposed free child care and city bus rides by increasing taxes on the wealthy.
 Ms. Sherrill called for lowering grocery prices by creating tax incentives for food retailers.

-The White House has insisted that prices are coming down under Mr. Trump, pointing to a slew of retailers, including Target, Walmart and Aldi, offering their cheapest Thanksgiving meals in years.
+The White House insisted that prices are falling under Mr. Trump.
+It cited a slew of retailers, including Target, Walmart and Aldi, which are offering their lowest-cost Thanksgiving meals in years.

 Mr. Trump blamed Republican candidates across the country for not touting his administration’s economic success.